anders-biostat/linked-charts/docs/rlc/api.md

 `...`     |     Name-value pairs of properties that will be evaluated only once and then will remain constant.
 These properties can still be changed later using the [`setProperties`](#setproperties) function.
 `chartId`     |     ID for the chart.
 All charts must have unique IDs.
 If a chart with the same ID already exists, it will be replaced unless `addLayer = TRUE` .
 If ID is not defined, it will be the same as value of the `place` argument.
 And if both are not defined, the ID will be set to `ChartN` , where `N - 1` is the number of existing charts.
 `layerId`     |     An ID for the new layer.
 All layers within one chart must have different IDs.
 If a layer with the same ID already exists, it will be replaced.
 If not defined, will be set to `LayerN` , where `N - 1`  is the number of currently existing layers in this chart.
+`with`     |     A data set from which other properties should be taken.
+If the data set doesn't have a column with the requested name, the variable will be searched for outside of the data set.
+Must be a data.frame or a list.
 `addLayer`     |     if there is already a chart with the same ID, this argument defines whether to replace it or to add a new layer to it.
 This argument is ignored if both `place` and `chartId` are `NULL` or if there is no chart with the given ID.
 `pacerStep`     |     Time in ms between two consecutive calls of an `onmouseover` event.
 Prevents overqueuing in case of cumbersome computations.
 May be important when the chart works in canvas mode.

 ## Functions

-*   `lc_scatter` : creates a scatterplot and adds it as a new layer to an existing chart or creates a new one.
+* `lc_scatter`: creates a scatterplot and adds it as a new layer to an existing chart orcreates a new one.

-*   `lc_beeswarm` : creates a special kind of scatterplot, where the points are spread along one of the axes to avoid overlapping.
+* `lc_beeswarm`: creates a special kind of scatterplot, where the points are spread along one ofthe axes to avoid overlapping.

 ## Available Properties